Quantum fate of timelike naked singularity with scalar hair: Introduction

-Our first approach to the problem of naked singularity presence will be based on the pioneering work of Wald\cite{wald}, which was further developed by Horowitz and Marolf (HM) \cite{HM} to probe the classical singularities with quantum test particles obeying the Klein-Gordon equation in static spacetimes having timelike singularities.
-Later it was applied in many specific geometries containing singularity \cite{2,3,4,5,6,7,8,9,10,11}.
-The key idea is to find the singular character based on the number of self-adjoint extensions of the evolution operator to the entire Hilbert space including the singularity position.
-If the extension is unique, it is said that the space is quantum mechanically regular.
-This is connected to the fact that one can in general select the self-adjoint extension by demanding specific boundary conditions however this cannot be applied in the singularity where we do not have any control over physics and therefore the extension should be unique automatically.
+It is generally expected that singularities will be remedied at a more fundamental level, in which both quantum and gravitational effects must be considered simultaneously.
+Our investigation concerns a possible resolution of the above mentioned naked timelike singularity, by employing three different quantum approaches and studying their implications at the semiclassical level.
+The first method is based on the pioneering work of Wald \cite{Wald:1980jn}, which was further developed by Horowitz and Marolf (HM) \cite{Horowitz:1995gi}.
+The main idea is to probe a classical timelike curvature singularity in static spacetime with quantum test particles obeying the Klein--Gordon equation.
+Later the method was applied in many specific geometries containing singularity \cite{Ishibashi:1999vw,Konkowski:2001th,Helliwell:2003tx,Konkowski:2011zz,Pitelli:2007jp,Pitelli:2008pa,Pitelli:2009kd,Tahamtan:2012sq,Tahamtan:2013vza}.
+In this approach, the singular character of the spacetime geometry is determined based on the number of self-adjoint extensions of an evolution operator.
+The evolution operator is extracted from the field equation selected for the analysis --- originally it was the Klein--Gordon equation, but the approach can be straightforwardly generalized to other field equations.
+The extended operator is then defined on a Hilbert space (usually an $\mathscr{L}_{2}$ space over a domain) covering the singularity position as well.
+If the self-adjoint extension is unique (so called essentially self-adjoint operator), it is said that the spacetime is quantum mechanically regular.
+This is connected to the fact that one can in general select a self-adjoint extension by demanding a specific boundary conditions for the eigenfunctions of the operator.
+However this cannot be applied in the singularity where we do not have any control over physics and therefore the extension should be unique automatically.
+This subsequently ensures a uniquely defined evolution for the wave-function thus mimicking a globally hyperbolic spacetime.

-The second approach utilizes recent developments in Covariant Loop Quantum Gravity \cite{RovelliVidotto-book}.
-It represents singularity investigation on the level of full quantum gravity picture (however this is just one of the candidate theories) or in other words on the level of spacetime quantization itself and so it should be considered as more fundamental.
-The method is based on the appearance of maximal acceleration in this theory \cite{RovelliVidotto} coming from quantization in an analogous way to the derivation of minimal area in original Loop Quantum Gravity \cite{LQG}.
+Although the above method is straightforward and clearly motivated it still treats the geometry classically.
+That is why we are going to present results from methods quantizing the geometry itself in order to provide more reliable answer and to compare the outcome with the previous method.
+A compelling argument why it is really necessary to pursue quantization of gravity instead of treating the spacetime geometry classically was presented by M. Bronstein already in 1936 \cite{Bronstein2012, Bronstein1936}.
+Since no generally accepted method for quantization of gravity exists we present results obtained in two radically different approaches, namely quantum geometrodynamics and covariant loop quantum gravity (CLQG) \cite{Rovelli:2014ssa}.